fatmcgav/terraform-provider-elasticstack/generated/alerting/docs/AlertingApi.md

 func main() {
     kbnXsrf := "kbnXsrf_example" // string | Cross-site request forgery protection
-    alertId := "ac4e6b90-6be7-11eb-ba0d-9b1c1f912d74" // string | An identifier for the alert.
-The identifier is generated by the rule and might be any arbitrary string. ruleId := "ac4e6b90-6be7-11eb-ba0d-9b1c1f912d74" // string | An identifier for the rule. spaceId := "default" // string | An identifier for the space.
+    alertId := "alertId_example" // string | An identifier for the alert.
+The identifier is generated by the rule and might be any arbitrary string. ruleId := "ruleId_example" // string | An identifier for the rule. spaceId := "spaceId_example" // string | An identifier for the space.
 If `/s/` and the identifier are omitted from the path, the default space is used.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)